IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 ## Installing the plugin
 {: #jenkins_install}

-First, install the plugin on your Jenkins server.
-Open the server interface, and then:
+Install the plugin on your Jenkins server by opening the server interface and following these steps:

 1. Click **Manage Jenkins**.
 2. Click **Manage Plugins**.
 3. Click the **Available** tab
 4. Filter for `IBM Cloud DevOps`.
-5. Select IBM Cloud DevOps.
+5. Select **IBM Cloud DevOps**.
 6. Click **Download now and install after restart**.

 The plugin is available after the server restarts.